nesquena/backburner/README.md

 # Backburner

-Backburner is a [beanstalkd](http://kr.github.com/beanstalkd/)-powered job queue designed to with an easy and familiar DSL.
+Backburner is a [beanstalkd](http://kr.github.com/beanstalkd/)-powered job queue which can scale handling a very high volume of jobs.
-You can create background jobs, place those on specialized queues and then process them later.
+You create background jobs, place those on multiple work queues to be processed later.

 Processing background jobs reliably has never been easier then with beanstalkd and Backburner.
 This gem works with any ruby-based web framework but is well-suited for use with [Sinatra](http://sinatrarb.com), [Padrino](http://padrinorb.com) and Rails.